pbsudharsan/polus-plugins-dl/polus-segmentation/README.md

    input custom pretrained models.
 3. Training will stop if test loss hasn't reduced over 5 computations i.e. early stopping is set to 5.

-This plugin outputs weights after training.
+This plugin outputs weights after training, and the weights are saved every 20 epochs.
 Code has been tested with CUDA:10.1, bfio:2.1.5 and runs on GPU by default.

 For more information on the neural network